jordanmswilliams/Portfolio/Portfolio_TODO.md

 50. Fix the images in the testing and prototyping section
 47. Make sure all circles are formatted correctly & text is italics
 48. Add parallelogram underneath the icons in the branding sections
+54. Add margin top to footer
+42. CHROME > landing page > featured work section
+      the parallelogram and image are smaller
+43. CHROME > landing page > about me section
+      the image is squished
+52. Remove breaks and use headers to drive spacing via margins
+53. Same on paragraph
+55. Bold the about me headers
+56. Have About Me header overlap the parallelogram
+57. Move jo pic to overlap the edge of the parallelogram
+60. Overlap the bottom peach parall into the blue space below
+62. Buttons a little small and timid (1.5 larger)
+64. Make Duration and Role above each other - then next to single list of Tools
+65. Add padding to carousel and anchor
+66. Make wireframe pictures bigger